vis-kid/previewer/_posts/2016-11-10-SOLID-Ruby-Fundamentals-01.md

 + easily composeable
 + context independent

-It keeps your classes and methods small.
-That directly leads to better maintainability

-Coupling is dependency

-Managing dependencies is a huge chunk of your actual work as a software writer.
+chances are good that your responsibilites are well spread and managed.
+This keeps your classes and methods small.
+These factors directly lead to better maintainability.
+Coupling for example just another fancy term for dependencies.
+Managing dependencies is a huge chunk of your actual work as a software writer and this is what SRP and SOLID in general is all about.

+# Extract Class
-## What should I do?

-As a consequence of applying SRP, you will very often extract classes.
+Spaghetti in your code?
+What should can I do?
+SRP, you will very often require you to extract classes.
+This is a very common refactoring method.
 If you have a bigger class with many responsibilities, you will end up needing more classes that have smaller, more focused jobs.

-# Extract Class

 You don’t go fast by writing bad code.
 That’s for sure.
 Chances are pretty good that the opposite is adequate.